 Diploma in Animation & Motion Graphics

-Our programme in Animation & Motion Graphics is based on feedback from industry experts and covers essential skills and software, industry requirements and portfolio development.
+Our Animation & Motion Graphics course is based on feedback from industry experts and covers essential skills and software, industry requirements and portfolio development.
 This course offers all you need to start your career as an animator, motion graphic designer or concept artist.

-COURSE DURATION: The course will course will run for 5 semesters
+COURSE SCHEDULE: The course will course will run for 5 semesters.